 Nico Muhly’s TWO BOYS made him the hottest composer on the planet.
-Apparently, a fixation well worth it.

-by dressing the part and serenading our muse, and by taking the goal by the the balls (yes, goals have cojones) and saying, I’m with you darling, let’s go.
+by dressing the part and serenading our muse, and by taking the goal by the the balls, (yes, goals have cojones) and saying, I’m with you darling, let’s go.

 It’s a smoking hot entanglement.

-But, if obsession seems too prickly, try romancing the creative fires through reverence and prayer – by asking to be uplifted and pushed to the edge of your calling.
+If obsession seems too prickly, try romancing the creative fires through reverence and prayer – by asking to be uplifted and pushed to the edge of your calling.

 Kneel before the Gods and ask, “What will you have me do next?”